 I created this post originally in 2010 to support a revenue model spreadsheet for site owners to forecast their revenue generation.
 The main parameters you need to set are the variables for each Ad Unit or Container Type (blue fields) and it works out the revenue earning (orange fields) for you!

-If you plug in some average figures for pay-for-performance-based advertising options like cost per click or cost per action approaches li as shown below it shows why fixed fee and CPM models tend to be preferred by publishers.
+If you 'plug-in' some average figures for pay-for-performance-based advertising options like cost per click or cost per action approaches, as shown below, it shows why fixed fees and CPM models tend to be preferred by publishers.

-It also shows that you need substantial traffic to to make much money through advertising.
+It also shows that you need substantial traffic to make a lot of money through advertising.
 At a CPM Of £10 with 2 ad units on the site, you would make just £4,000 per month even with a million page views per month for which you serve paid ads to 20% of the audience.
-Set this to 100% if you are selling all your ad inventory, as for example through Google Adsense.
+Set this to 100% if you are selling all your ad inventory, for example through Google Adsense.

-To use this model different Internet site revenue models and income potential use our online revenue model spreadsheet – see Ad Revenue model worksheet (for Expert members).
-This includes a range of Internet planning models including a way of assessing Internet revenue sources – this is on worksheet 3.
+To use this model and different Internet site revenue models to calculate income potential use our online revenue model spreadsheet - see Ad Revenue model worksheet.
+This includes a range of Internet planning models including a way of assessing Internet revenue sources - this is on worksheet 3.

 It allows these parameters to be set:

-- % inventory – proportion of ad space sold on sites
+- % inventory - the proportion of ad space sold on sites

 - Number of ad units

 - CPM - Cost per thousand impressions for ad volume deals